masagrator/Status-Monitor-Overlay/docs/config.md

 ---

-Explanation of what each settings does.<br>
+Explanation of what each setting does.<br>
 Colors are provided in RGBA4444 format, which means that each character represents different channel: red, green, blue, alpha.

 > [status-monitor]